 It's Time to Ban Trophy Hunting in South Africa

 Despite their endangered or vulnerable status, animals like giraffes, elephants, rhinos, and lions can be legitimately hunted in South Africa.
-Trophy hunters argue that their activities and the money they pay to take big African game actually creates an incentive for locals to protect these vulnerable species.
-But according to a recent study by the the International Union for Conservation of Nature contradicts this claim, stating that "trophy hunting, contrary to the common view, not only is having negative impacts on wild populations but that there is also an extremely close link between legal hunting and poaching."
+Trophy hunters assert that the fees they pay for hunting big African game provide local communities with a monetary incentive to protect these endangered species.
+However, a recent study by the International Union for Conservation of Nature contradicts this claim, stating that "trophy hunting, contrary to the common view, not only has negative impacts on wild populations but there is also an extremely close link between legal hunting and poaching."

-If that is the case, then why do countries like South Africa continue to allow these animals to be killed?
+If this is accurate, then why do countries like South Africa continue to permit the killing of these animals?

-It's time South Africa put an end to this horrible practice and create policies that actually protect their unique animal species.
+It is high time South Africa put an end to this disturbing practice and implement policies that truly safeguard their unique animal species.
 Please join us in signing the petition, appealing to South Africa to ban trophy hunting permanently.